Phil-Barber/life-admin/README.md

 ## Overview

-App to input basic life admin jobs that recur, the app will remind you when you need to carry out such tasks as well as track whether you did or did not comlete them.
+App to input basic life admin jobs that recur, the app will remind you when you need to carry out such tasks as well as track your history.

-You should have the ability to choose from a seletion of life admin tasks from a collection built from the community, but leaving space for customisation.
+You should be able to create fully cusotmisable tasks that recur on any desired schedule.

-You should be able to contribute new life admin tasks to the community.
+You should be able to choose whether tasks recur upon completion or upon specific schedules (eg 2 weeks after each completion, or every 2 weeks on a Monday).

-You should be able to report bad life admin tasks
+You should be able to view a calendar view of tasks upcoming and past.